-The following table sets forth future annual contractual principal payment commitments as of December 31, 2015:
+The following table sets forth future annual contractual principal payment commitments as of December 31, 2016:

-Dec ember 31,
+December 31,

-(In th ousands)
+(In thousands)

-2016 \$ 22,500

-2017 22,500
+2017 \$ 22,500

 2018 22,500

 2019 60,000

-Total \$ 127,500
+Total \$ 105,000

 We have the option to prepay the borrowings under the Senior Credit Facility without premium or penalty (other than customary breakage costs).
 The credit agreement requires us to repay certain amounts outstanding thereunder with (1) net cash proceeds of certain asset sales or other dispositions that exceed certain thresholds, to the extent such proceeds are not reinvested or committed to be reinvested in the business in accordance with customary reinvestment provisions and (2) net cash proceeds of the incurrence of certain indebtedness.
 Borrowings under the Senior Credit Facility are guaranteed by each of our domestic subsidiaries (the "Guarantor"), other than certain excluded subsidiaries (including bank subsidiaries) and subject to certain other exceptions set forth in the credit agreement.
 Obligations under the Senior Credit Facility are secured by first priority liens on, and security interests in, substantially all of our assets and each Guarantor, subject to certain customary exceptions.